-You can view any submitted paper from your assignment inbox.
-Simply click on the title of the paper.
+You can view any submitted paper from the SpeedGrader, which is accessible from the Assignment or the Gradebook.

 The Originality Report highlights textual similarities found within an assignment and provides links to sources that contain similar text.
 Those wishing to use Turnitin must adhere to the Conditions of Use for the University of Toronto.
 Originality Reports highlight passages that may be of concern, but do not automatically report whether a paper has been plagiarized.
 Determining if plagiarism has occurred requires analysis by the instructor.

 The Originality Report can be viewed side-by-side with the original paper to facilitate comparison.
 Textual similarities are highlighted in colour.
 By clicking on these passages you will be linked directly to the related internet source.
 If the source of the matching text is a student paper from your class this will be indicated.
 However, if the match is with a student paper from another course you will be provided with the contact information for the instructor of that class.
 Thus, Turnitin is part of a larger set of tools and resources that assist students with developing their writing and citing skills.

-Download pdf for more information on Turnitin and the Originality Report.
+Download pdf for more information on Understanding TURNITIN and the Similarity Report

 For information on what constitutes plagiarism at U of T please see Additional Resources.